RaspberryPiFoundation/weather-station/README.md

 1. The cron scheduler will record a measurement from every sensor every 5 minutes, but you can manually cause a measurement to be taken at any time with the following command:

   `sudo ~/weather-station/log_all_sensors.py`

+1. The weather station will upload its data to Oracle every 15 minutes, but you can manually trigger an upload too with the following command:

+  `sudo ~/weather-station/upload_to_oracle.py`

+1. You can also view the data in the database using the following commands:

+  `mysql -u root -p`

+  Enter the password.
+Then switch to the `weather` database:

+  `USE weather`

+  Run a select query to return the contents of the `WEATHER_MEASUREMENT` table.

+  `SELECT * FROM WEATHER_MEASUREMENT;`